Argentina v England (1986 FIFA World Cup): Argentina kit change

 Argentina beat Uruguay 1–0 in the round of 16 wearing blue cotton shirts that coach Carlos Bilardo believed would prove too uncomfortable in the searing Mexico City heat.
 Bilardo asked Argentina's kit manufacturer to come up with lighter blue shirts for the quarter-final, an impossible request given the short deadline.
 With three days to go before the match, he sent out Ruben Moschella, a member of his coaching staff, to scour the shops of the Mexican capital for a suitable kit.
 He returned with two different blue shirts, which they subsequently weighed but were unable to choose between.
 It was then that Diego Maradona appeared and said: "That’s a nice jersey.
 We’ll beat England in that."
 Moschella returned to the shop and bought 38 of the shirts for the side to wear against England.
 A designer fashioned some makeshift Argentine Football Association (AFA) badges, which were then sewn on to each jersey opposite the logo of Le Coq Sportif, which provided kits for Argentina at the time, with silvery American football shirt numbers hurriedly ironed on to the backs.

 Previous incidents

 Before the 1986 game fans from both countries had a fight in Mexico City streets and into the stadium too.
-As a result, several English fans were hospitalised while some of their flags were stolen by Argentine barrabravas.
+As a result, several English fans were hospitalised while some of their flags were stolen by Argentine barra bravas.
 Those flags would be then exhibited by Boca Juniors's supporters during some Argentine league matches.